is a series of live performance installations

 DIDA (Durham Independent Dance Artists) raises the profile of independent dance in Durham by curating a season of dance performances by local choreographers.
 We connect audiences and artists, providing audiences with easy access to exciting local work and providing artists with increased visibility to local audiences.

 Want to support the creation of this work?
-We still need your help!
+We still need your help as we continue to build and perform more Friv Art performances.

 Consider making a tax-deductible donation here!